 Why would he take the Gospel as undiluted truth?
 How much more reasonable, it seemed to him, to doubt that the Holy Spirit, God Himself, could transmit truth to evangelists dozens of years after Christ’s death.
 Or rather, he never took such an idea seriously.
 It reeks too much of a Creator’s personal plans for each one of us.

 Being the brilliant sage he was, Watts boasted of how Eastern thought put little stock in miracles.
 Similar to what I heard from Osho back when I read that stuff.
-To be sure, the Church doesn’t treat miracles as evidence, but rather as signs that God does reveal Himself to us personally.
+To be sure, the Church doesn’t treat miracles as evidence, but rather as signs to those with eyes to see, that God does reveal Himself to us personally.
 Faith remains the basis of faith.

 Into the mystery